GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ## Scopes

-Scope is a mechanism to limit an application's access to a user's account.
+The scope is a mechanism to limit an application's access to a user's account.
 An application can request one or more scopes, this information is then presented to the user in the consent screen, and the access token issued to the application will be limited to the scopes granted.

 For an OpenID Connect, the scope can be mapped with user claims.